March 19, 2020

 Avonlea—the fictitious town where Anne lived—has been recreated here on Prince Edward Island!
 As you stroll through this lovely recreation, you’ll find the original 1872 Long River Church and the schoolhouse where Lucy Maud Montgomery worked as a teacher.
-While this is definitely a stroll down memory lane, you’ll also find five different restaurants in Avonlea to stop in for a bite to eat.
+While this is definitely a stroll down memory lane, you’ll also find a variety of different restaurants in Avonlea to stop in for a bite to eat.
 Enjoy an authentic Island experience, with lobsters, baked potatoes, classic COWS ice cream, and more!

 In Silver Bush, you’ll find the Anne of Green Gables Museum—a quaint homestead dedicated to Anne, as well as her creator, Lucy Maud Montgomery.
 Here, you can peruse some of Montgomery’s personal belongings and learn more about Anne’s story.
 Best of all, this museum is not far from the Lake of Shining Waters, which fans of these stories will undoubtedly recognize.
 In fact, the museum also offers carriage rides by the lake, where you can imagine yourself as Anne Shirley making her way through beautiful flower gardens.